billyjack2/RapscallionMotorsports-CAN/README.md

 Each directory is organized by device, with instructions on how to install the definitions for each device.

-For questions, suggestions, or requests, please contact Bily Smith, Technical Director at RMS billy@racerms.com
+For questions, suggestions, or requests, please contact Billy Smith, Technical Director at RMS billy@racerms.com